DannLK/Box-Slider/README.md

 # Box-Slider
 Demo of a box slider game created in unity with C#.
 Play as the mighty red box and avoid the impending obstacles ahead.
-Demo incorporates score UI, smooth player movements, and realistic player collisions.

 [Game Demo](https://BoxSlider.surge.sh)